Potential Changes to Crosslink

 In most PoS protocols, the requirement to have a minimum amount of stake in order to make a proposal acts as a gatekeeping filter on proposals, and potentially allows parties that make invalid proposals to be slashed.

 Strictly speaking, whether there is a stake requirement to make a proposal is independent of whether bc‑block‑producers (e.g. miners) are merged with bft‑proposers.
 It could be, for example, that a miner is still able to produce bc‑blocks, but is not able to make them into a proposal unless they satisfy a stake requirement.
-(This would have significant effects on the economics of mining that would need to be analysed, and that might have governance consequences.)
+(This would have significant effects on the economics of mining that would need to be analyzed, and that might have governance consequences.)

 In a system that uses PoS, validators by definition need to have stake in order to control the ability to vote.
 This also allows validators to be slashed.